-California Air Quality & Energy Information
+California Air Quality Programs

 Environmental Quality Incentives Program (EQIP)

-A Conservation Activity Plan (CAP) is developed by a USDA NRCS Technical Service Provider to assist producers with identifying the applicable conservation practices needed to address specific natural resource concerns.
+A Conservation Activity Plan (CAP) is developed by a NRCS Technical Service Provider to assist producers with identifying the applicable conservation practices needed to address specific natural resource concerns.
 These plans are specific to certain kinds of land uses and include developing management plans that address energy or air quality concerns.
 With a CAP, producers can then apply for financial assistance to implement the needed conservation practices.

 126-Comprehensive Air Quality Management Plan (CAQMP) (PDF; 97 KB)

-These plans assess practices and strategies adopted by agricultural operations to address environmental concerns directly related to air quality and atmospheric change.
+This CAP assess practices and strategies adopted by agricultural operations to address environmental concerns directly related to air quality and atmospheric change.

 Conservation Innovation Grants